 Banish the Toys: For those of you with children, keep it a toy free zone.
 That doesn’t mean banishing the children of course, but if they do bring their toys into your private, grown up space, just make sure they take them away again.

 Furniture Tips: Get the best bedroom furniture you can afford, and ensure it fits the space.
 Solid wood furniture from somewhere like Furniture 4 Your Home is a good starting point, particularly if you’re looking for something locally made, bespoke and painted in high quality Farrow and Ball colours.
 Invest in good quality wardrobes, they’ll last a lifetime.
 If you don’t have the option over choosing your own furniture do rearrange the room regularly do make the most of the space, and help the room reinvent itself.
 It’s a wonder what a little revamp can do.
 And of course, why not upcycle or paint old furniture too to match your new bedroom decor.

 Laundry: The biggest problem in my own bedroom, is allowing it to be a dumping ground for the family laundry.
 So, invest in some stylish laundry baskets (if you can’t fit them in the bathroom) and put away clean clothes as soon as you can.

-Lighting: I know we talk about the right lighting a lot, but the bedroom is the one room you really want to get right.
+Lighting: I know we talk about the right lighting a lot, but bedroom lighting is the one you really want to get right.
 Mood lighting and task lighting are probably the most important here.
 Have adjustable bedside lights which are good for reading, and dressing table lights for doing makeup.
 Why not add some wardrobe interior lights

 Create a Sanctuary: You want the room to be relaxing, so once you’ve decluttered and tidied, shut away the tv, and sorted the laundry, don’t forget to add some of your favourite things.
 They might be candles, family photographs, flowers or new bedroom accessories.